v-rajagt/IntuneDocs/intune/fundamentals/get-support.md

   ![New support request](./media/get-support/new-request.png)

-## Intune support for Government Compute Cloud
+## Intune support for private cloud for government

 When your Intune subscription hosted on the private cloud for government, which is also known as a sovereign cloud like Azure Government, you don’t yet have access to the newer Intune Help and support experience.
 Instead, use the following information go get support for Intune.